Why Fandom Can't Have Nice Things

 - Moderator burnout is apparently a very real problem due to the game's vast virtrolic fanbase.
-There have been highly publicized outbursts by certain controversial mods in response to particularly egregious instances of Fan Dumb that reportedly got them taken off the staff.
+There have been highly publicized outbursts by certain controversial mods in response to particularly egregious instances of ridiculous fans that reportedly got them taken off the staff.
 Many serious players refuse to read the official forums entirely, preferring to read the official Blizzard posts through third-party aggregators.
-Case in point, With a jar of ashes.
+Case in point, with a jar of ashes.

-- Blizzard developer and forum "bad cop" Greg "Ghostcrawler" Street deals with the community exclusively through blogs now, partly for this reason.
+- Blizzard developer and forum "bad cop" Greg "Ghostcrawler" Street dealt with the community almost exclusively through blogs (up until he left Blizzard), partly for this reason.

-- Similarly, the Dance Studio was never made because the very first thing beta testers did with it was make the characters look like they were having sex.
+- The Dance Studio was never made because the very first thing beta testers did with it was make the characters look like they were having sex.